This Fairly Multicoloured, Ever-changing Skin

 But while to the outside world sequins twinkled, feathers smiled

-behind them my features were wreathed funereal, as if I stood beside the grave
+behind them my features were wreathed funereal, as if I stood beside

 my constructed self had dug.